ParthaEth/GIF/README.md

+# Notice: Incomplete Code:

+Due to licencing reasons, some essential parts of the code could not be released.
+We are working towards fixing this issue.
+As of now, the code is not runnable, but one can browse through the structure and pick up hyper parameters.
+Thanks for understanding.

 # GIF: Generative Interpretable Faces
 This is the official inmplentation fo the paper GIF: Generative Interpretable Faces - https://arxiv.org/abs/2009.00149.
 GIF is a photorealistic generative face model with explicit 3D geometric and photometric control.